Select your language

 1. Key messages

 • In 2018, 7.4% of men and 4.3% of women (15 years and over) reported a hazardous consumption of alcohol (defined as more than 21 or more than 14 drinks per week for men and women, respectively).
-This prevalence has decreased over time.
+This prevalence has been decreasing.

-• Around one in ten young people in the age group 15-24 years reported a weekly episode of "risky single occasion drinking" (consumption of at least 6 glasses of alcohol at a single occasion), and also one in ten young people met the criteria for "problematic alcohol consumption" (as defined by the CAGE instrument) in the past 12 months.
+• Around one in ten young people in the age group 15-24 years reported weekly heavy episodic drinking (consumption of at least 6 glasses of alcohol at a single occasion), and also one in ten young people met the criteria for "problematic alcohol consumption" (as defined by the CAGE instrument) in the past 12 months.

 In 2018, in the whole population aged 15 years and over, the proportion of hazardous drinkers (more than 21 and 14 drinks per week respectively in men and women) was 5.9%.
 Twice as many men than women are considered to be hazardous drinkers.
 As the threshold for defining hazardous alcohol consumption in women is lower than in men, those results indicate a much lower consumption in women.